vercel/next.js/docs/api-reference/data-fetching/getStaticPaths.md

 ### `paths`

 The `paths` key determines which paths will be pre-rendered.
-For example, suppose that you have a page that uses dynamic routes named `pages/posts/[id].js`.
+For example, suppose that you have a page that uses [Dynamic Routes](/docs/routing/dynamic-routes.md) named `pages/posts/[id].js`.
 If you export `getStaticPaths` from this page and return the following for `paths`:

 ```js
 return {